 It is extremely rare that during the course of injection, fat could be accidentally injected into arterial structures and produce a blockage of blood flow.
+This may produce skin necrosis in structures.
 The risk and consequences of accidental intravascular injection of fillers is unknown and not predictable.